 Beth has been living and working in the mountains since the age of 18.
-After many years working at Plymouth ski slope she has since been based in Italy, France, Spain, Japan and Switzerland.
+After many years working at Plymouth ski slope she has since been based in Italy, France, Spain, Japan, Australia and Switzerland.

 Beth loves working with all ages and abilities but in particular the more nervous clients who want a confidence boost to take with them onto the slopes!
 She is currently working towards her ISIA qualification.